Battery Technology Advances for Electric Vehicles

 Life Cycle Analysis

-Life cycle assessments consider the environmental impact of batteries from raw material extraction to manufacturing, use, and disposal.
-These analyses help identify areas where improvements can be made to minimize the environmental footprint of electric vehicle batteries.
+Life cycle assessments evaluate environmental impacts from raw material extraction through manufacturing, use, and end-of-life.
+These studies highlight opportunities to lessen the environmental burden of electric vehicle batteries.

 Conclusion